nisalgunawardhana/Github-models-starter-pro/README.md

      git commit -m "Complete assessment"
      git push origin submission
      ```
-   - Create a pull request from your `submission` branch to the `submission-reviewer` branch on the main repository.
+   - Create a pull request from your `submission` branch to the `main` branch on the Your repository.

    ![How to Make a PR - Step 1](./Images/pr-image1.png)
    ![How to Make a PR - Step 2](./Images/pr-image2.png)